Travis Fulgham

-Travis Fulgham (born September 13, 1995) is an American football wide receiver who is a free agent.
-He played college football at Old Dominion and was selected in the sixth round of the 2019 NFL Draft by the Detroit Lions.
+Travis Fulgham (born September 13, 1995) is an American professional football wide receiver.
+He played college football at Old Dominion and was selected in the sixth round of the 2019 NFL draft by the Detroit Lions.

-Early life and high school
+Early life

 The child of Foreign Service officers, Fulgham spent most of his childhood abroad before his parents settled in Ashburn, Virginia and attended Massanutten Military Academy before transferring to Broad Run High School.
 Fulgham only played two years of high school football.

 College career

 Fulgham played five seasons for the Monarchs at Old Dominion, redshirting his freshman season.
 Although he initially joined the team as a walk-on, he earned a scholarship by the end of fall camp during his first year.
 As a senior, Fulgham led Conference USA with 1,083 receiving yards and a 17.2 yards per catch and was named second team All-Conference USA.
 He finished his collegiate career seventh in school history with 128 receptions for 2,044 yards and 18 receiving touchdowns (sixth in school history).
 Following the end of his redshirt senior season, Fulgham was invited to play in the 2019 Senior Bowl, becoming one of the first Old Dominion players to participate along with linebacker Oshane Ximines.
 He caught one pass for seven yards in the game.